Chicken in a Love Nest is a delicious, French-inspired dish that is perfect for date night.

 - 2 sheets Pepperidge Farm Puff Pastry thawed

 - 6 oz Brie cheese rind removed and sliced into 8 slices

 - 1 large egg

 - Preheat the oven to 400 degrees.

-- Heat 1 T. each of oil and butter in saute pan over medium high heat.
+- Heat 2 tablespoons of the butter in a large pan over medium heat.
 Sprinkle both sides of chicken with salt, pepper, thyme and lemon zest.
 Brown both sides of chicken in pan, about 4 minutes per side.
 Squeeze fresh lemon juice over the chicken before removing from pan and put it on a plate until ready to use.

-- Add the remaining 1 T. each of oil and butter to the same pan you cooked the chicken in and allow to melt.
-Add the mushrooms and saute, stirring occasionally, until well browned.
+- Add the remaining 2 tablespoons of butter to the same pan you cooked the chicken in and allow to melt.
+Add the mushrooms and one teaspoon of salt and cook, stirring occasionally, until well browned.
 This will take about 8 minutes.
 Stir in the wine and mustard once the mushrooms have cooked and remove the pan from the heat.

-- Bake for 25-30 minutes, or until pastry is well puffed and browned on top.
-I use my digital meat thermometer to check the internal temperature of the chicken (should be 165 degrees) before removing from the oven.
-Serve with steamed broccoli or grilled asparagus.
+- Bake the chicken for 25-30 minutes, or until pastry is well puffed and browned on top.
+I use my digital meat thermometer to check the internal temperature of the chicken (should be 165 degrees F) before removing from the oven.